Skip to Content

 3. Add chocolate drip to a squeeze bottle, piping bag or use a spoon to apply to the sides of the cake.
 Pour remaining white chocolate drip in the center of the cake and spread to meet the edges of the dripped chocolate.

-4. Chill the cake in the refrigerator for 1 hour so the chocolate drip can set before adding additional decoration.
+4. Chill the cake in the refrigerator for about 30 minutes so the chocolate drip can set before adding additional decoration.

 5. Place both buttercreams (colored and uncolored) in one piping bag fitted with Ateco piping tip #827 and pipe 8 swirls around the top edge of the cake.
-Top each swirl with a pink bubble gum ball.
-Sprinkle color coordinating sprinkles on top and carefully transfer cake to a cake pedestal and serve.
+Top each swirl with sprinkles and a pink bubble gum ball.
+Carefully transfer cake to a cake pedestal.
+If you have remaining frosting, transfer the extra frosting to a piping bag fitted with a Wilton piping tip #1M and pipe a shell border along the bottom edge of the cake and serve.

 Notes